0

 Algae

 Algae thrives in wet conditions.
 Algae usually presents on wood as a thin film of dark or light green fur.
-Lichen tends to be dry and flaky, while moss is usually fibrous and thick.
+Lichen tends to be dry and flaky, while moss is often fibrous and thick.

 There are millions of types of algae, moss and lichen in the UK.
 Like living trees, they eat by using water to aid in photosynthesis.

-Algae growth can turn patios and decks from safe spaces to slip hazards.
-They can stain the surface of untreated wood.
 Although moist conditions will always damage the durability of wood, moss growth does not directly damage wood in the same way that dry and wet rot does.
 They can stain clothes.

 Even worse, when you introduce mould spores from outside into the home, they could lead to mould growth indoors as well.
 Waterproofing wood treatments do not remove the chances of algae growth.
 It does maintain an environment that algae does not like to grow on.
 Check out more on protecting wood against biological growth here.

-Waterproofing wood in the garden with Roxil
+Waterproofing Wood in the Garden With Roxil